 The 'General Data Protection Directive' (GDPR) is an EU regulation that addresses the processing and free movement of personal data.
 It consists of data protection principles and requirements which must be adhered to when personal data is processed.

 The purpose of the GDPR is to have the same data protection laws across all EU member states and to give its citizens more control over how and when their data is used, even if they are in a different country.

 Although the GDPR is an EU regulation, any company that markets goods or services to EU residents, regardless of its location, is subject to the regulation.

 Personal data refers to any information that relates to an 'identifiable living individual', or a real person.
 This includes name, address, phone number, social security number, photos, credit card and health information.

-If you shop personal information on our servers One.com will act as data processor for this information.
+If you store personal information on our servers one.com will act as data processor for this information.
 As our customer, you are the data controller for this data and will need a Data Processing Agreement (DPA) with us.

 Some main guidelines you should follow regarding GDPR:

 - Make sure to check up on your responsibilities as a data controller.